Art History Faculty

 Michael @ People@QC

-Edward Powers is an assistant professor of modern and contemporary art.
+Edward Powers is an associate professor of modern and contemporary art.
 He received his PhD at the Institute of Fine Arts.
 Prior to Queens College, he taught for a number of years at the Pratt Institute, and was also a museum lecturer in the Education Department of the Museum of Modern Art.
 With Sarah Ganz Blythe, he coauthored Looking at Dada, which was published in conjunction with the 2006 Dada exhibition at the Museum of Modern Art.
 His essays on Symbolism, Dada / Surrealism and Pop art have appeared in a number of peer-reviewed journals both here and abroad.
 He recently completed a book on Andy Warhol, entitled Are You "Different?"
 Andy Warhol, the Age of Consensus and American Modernism.
 He is currently working on another book, tentatively entitled Veiled-Erotic: Max Ernst's Fetishes and Feints.